• 1.png

 Adventures

 Chris has an adventurous spirit which generally involves cycling, running, or just being out there having a good time.
 Read his 'Race Reports' below.
-This is a link to his SPOT GPS tracker.
 If you are interested in his 'geeky' sport technical blog it is at www.tri-duffer.com.
 He also has stories of his life as 'An Overtravelled Engineer Working for the World Bank' at World Bank Traveller.

 Race Reports